georgewatson/georgewatson.me/privacy_policy.md

 I do not believe that this website contains any material harmful to children;
 furthermore,
-I do not believe that any person can in fact be harmed by the free exchange of truthful information.
+I believe that the free exchange of information is an essential component of liberal democracy and that its benefits in aggregate outweigh any individual harms that may occur as a side effect.
 However, the Online Safety Act reflects the government's view that children require additional protections online.
 In compliance with this principle,